-Achalasia (primary achalasia) is a failure of organised esophageal peristalsis causing impaired relaxation of the lower esophageal sphincter, and resulting in food stasis and often marked dilatation of the esophagus.
+Achalasia (primary achalasia) is a failure of organized esophageal peristalsis causing impaired relaxation of the lower esophageal sphincter, and resulting in food stasis and often marked dilatation of the esophagus.

-Obstruction of the distal esophagus from other non-functional etiologies, notably malignancy, may have a similar presentation and have been termed "secondary achalasia" or "pseudoachalasia".
+Obstruction of the distal esophagus from other non-functional etiologies, notably malignancy, may have a similar presentation and has been termed "secondary achalasia" or "pseudoachalasia".

 - dysphagia for both solids and liquids: this is in contradistinction to dysphagia for solids only in cases of esophageal carcinoma 7

 - eventual regurgitation

 Symptoms are initially intermittent.
 Patients may also present with complications of long-standing achalasia:

 - the most dreaded complication, seen in ~5%, most often in the mid-esophagus

 - thought to occur because of chronic irritation of the mucosa by stasis of food and secretions